Supergroups, q-series and 3-manifolds: Resurgence

 The unique homological block $\widehat{Z}^{\mathfrak{sl}(2|1)}$ for $M^3=\overline{\Sigma(2,3,5)}$ was considered in Section \ref{sec:ex-235} and was shown to be a linear combinations of $q$-series of the form

 for some parameters $\alpha,\beta,\gamma,A,B$.
 The series $F(q;\alpha,\beta,A,B)$ have the overall factor $q^{\gamma}$ removed.
 Their asymptotic expansion is analyzed in Appendix \ref{app:asympt-F}.
-Note that $F(q;\alpha,\beta,A,B)$ has the same resurgence properties as the series (\ref{q-series-5params}) as they their ratio is an entire function in $\hbar$ with expansion starting with $1$:
+Note that $F(q;\alpha,\beta,A,B)$ has the same resurgence properties as the series (\ref{q-series-5params}) as its ratio is an entire function in $\hbar$ with expansion starting with $1$:

 Namely, their Borel transforms have singularities at the same positions and, moreover, they have the same behavior near the singularities in the leading order.
 This implies that the Stokes jumps (\ref{stokes-jumps}) are also the same in the leading order in $\hbar$.